NCAR/finn/README.md

 FINN Preprocessor and Emission Estimator

-As of 2023-03-07, master branch is reorganizing for v2.5 release.
+As of 2023-03-07, master branch is being reorganized for v2.5 release.

 Latest stable version is [v2.4](https://github.com/NCAR/finn-preprocessor/releases/tag/finn2.4-preproc1.3)